mariateresachaves/BigBlueButton/ESOF-DOCS/Initial-Report/Development Process.md

 /****
 * Não sei que desvantagens hei de colocar, pus esta mas não sei se podemos considerar uma desvantagem, depois digam o que acham!
+* The incremental process it's not agile compared to other development processes often used in open source projects.
+After the plannig and designed of each release and the starting of the development stage, this process doesn't allow any changes to the previously agreed issues.
+It's necessary to wait to a future realese to add any new ideas to the project.
+* Usually the structural integrity of the code starts to crumble, and with each new addition the code can start to be obsolete.
 *
 */